Antonio Sotomayor: Career

-For over a decade, he was a member of the San Francisco Arts Commission and received their "Award of Honor" in 1978.

 He had a strong interest in religious art.
 In the early 1980s, Sotomayor painted a 30-panel mural for Grace Cathedral.

 Sotomayor was a member of San Francisco Art Association; The Family; and Bohemian Club.
+For over a decade, he was a member of the San Francisco Arts Commission, and received their "Award of Honor" in 1978.

 Death and legacy

 Sotomayor died on February 10, 1985, at San Francisco Community Hospice, after a battle with cancer.
 His work is included in various public museum collections including Fine Arts Museums of San Francisco, Museum of Modern Art, among others.

 Personal life

 He was married to Grace Andrews Sotomayor in 1927, they never had any children.
 For forty years they lived in the Nob Hill neighborhood on Leroy Place in San Francisco.